christian-hh/BeamPropagation.jl/README.md

     p:          parameters to be passed to the propagation
 ```

-The use of the function is illustrated through the example below, where the trajectories of particles experiencing magneto-optical forces ("Zeeman-Sisyphus") are simulated.
+The use of the function is illustrated through an example, where the trajectories of particles experiencing magneto-optical forces ("Zeeman-Sisyphus") are simulated.
 For more details on this example, please refer to https://arxiv.org/pdf/1609.05823.pdf.

 We first load the `BeamPropagation.jl` package and any other relevant packages.
 ```
 using BeamPropagation
 using StaticArrays, DelimitedFiles, BenchmarkTools, Plots, StructArrays, StatsBase
 ```

 We then define any constants specific to the example.
 Any physical values may be conveniently defined via the `@with_unit` macro.
 This macro utilizes the physical units and constants defined in the `Unitful.jl` package, and converts the defined values (with units) to the corresponding value (defined as a `Float64`) in SI units.
 While not strictly required for defining the physical variables to be used, this macro helps to ensure that all physical values are defined with compatible units.
 ```
 const h = @with_unit 1 "h"